 - Careful – I shout this when bicycles or scooters whizz around in the non cycling part of the park.
 Both Chilli and the offenders watch out.

-Dog recall and Wait – these commands can literally save your dog’s life.
-Things don’t always go to plan, for example a lead could break and your dog is suddenly free on the streets.
-Imagine he or she wants to cross the street – you need to either tell him to freeze and stop “WAIT” or immediately run to you “COME”.
+Dog recall and wait – these commands can literally save your dog’s life.
+Things don’t always go to plan – for example a lead could break and your dog is suddenly free on the streets.
+Imagine they then cross the street – you need to either tell him to freeze and stop: “WAIT”, or immediately run to you: “COME”.
 It’s the same in the parks with dogs off lead.
 You need to tell your dog to wait if a car is passing through or call him away from danger or unknown situations.

 I personally think that the best dog training is positive reinforcement dog training.
 Make sure you choose a recommended puppy class or dog trainer who you can trust.
-Puppies can start being trained at 3 months and you definitely can teach an old dog plenty of new tricks!
+Puppies can start being trained at 3 months, but you definitely can teach an old dog plenty of new tricks!

 Dog behaviour training

-There is dog training where you teach your dog to do things and then there’s dog behaviour training where the psychology of the dog is explored.
+There is dog training where you teach your dog to do things – as above – and then there’s dog behaviour training where the psychology of the dog is explored.
 The way I have grown to understand behavioural training is to work with the dog to gradually change the way he or she feels in a given situation.
-A dog is not being stopped by force of unwanted behaviour, he or she is being taken away from difficult situations and shown ways to feel differently about it, step by step.
-I have also learned that sometimes a dog emotionally just can’t cope with a certain situation so sometimes it is best to not force it.
-Why do we feel a dog must be able to handle everything?
-Empathy and compassion and love allow us to see our dogs from a different perspective.
-And maybe then we become more patient with them and start creating positive situations for them.
+A dog is not being stopped by the force of unwanted behaviour, he or she is being taken away from difficult situations and shown ways to feel differently about it, step by step.
+I have also learned that sometimes a dog emotionally just can’t cope with a certain situation, so sometimes it is best to not force it.
+Why should a dog be able to handle everything?
+Empathy, compassion and love allow us to see our dogs from a different perspective – maybe then we become more patient with them and start creating positive situations for them.

-If you see your puppy struggling with something or your adult dog begins to find a situation challenging, maybe it’s best to speak with a dog behaviourist.
+If you see your puppy struggling with something, or your adult dog begins to find a situation challenging, it may be best to speak with a dog behaviourist.
 I would suggest to find someone through recommendation.
 Your trusted vet, groomer or friends and family may know the right behaviourist for your dog.

 Having grown up with two fully trained German Shepherd guard dogs I have always been keen for my dog to know things, for me to be able to communicate with my dog.
 So when Chilli was three months old I enrolled him in Puppy Class!
 The great thing about puppy classes is that your puppy also gets some socialisation.
-But one thing I wasn’t prepared for – dog training methods need to be adapted for different sized dogs.
-So imagine me standing in front of a tiny little Chilli (barely 20cm off the ground) and expecting him to listen.
-Chilli’s attention was very unfocused, he got distracted easily.
-For him I think some private lessons would have been good or perhaps I could’ve waited another month for him to mature a bit more, something to consider if you have a very young puppy, as not every dog is the same.
+But one thing I wasn’t prepared for was that dog training methods need to be adapted for different sized dogs.
+I was standing in front of a tiny little Chilli (barely 20cm off the ground) and expecting him to listen.
+Chilli’s attention was very unfocused, and he got distracted easily.
+For him I think some private lessons would have been better, or perhaps I could’ve waited another month for him to mature a bit more, something to consider if you have a very young puppy, as not every dog is the same.

 Getting your puppy used to touch

-This may sound a bit obvious but it’s not.
-A puppy has no concept of a human touching it’s mouth or ears, nor does it understand what a brush is and why it should endure being brushed.
+This may sound a bit obvious, but a puppy starting out in life has no concept of a human touching its mouth or ears, or of what a brush is and why it should endure being brushed.
 The same with nail trimming and wearing a collar.
 Your puppy has zero concept of any of those things.

 Puppy wearing its first collar

-Teaching your puppy to wear a collar is similar.
+Teaching your puppy to wear a collar requires a similar approach to above.
 Depending on the breed and size of your puppy, get something soft and small.
-Let him or her wear the collar for maybe 10 mins at first.
-The puppy will most likely try to scratch off the collar but that’s OK.
+Let him or her wear the collar for maybe 10 minutes at first.
+The puppy will most likely try to scratch off the collar to start with, but that’s ok.
 One important note: NEVER leave your puppy unsupervised whilst wearing a collar!
 It could get caught on something, and in a panic the puppy may end up suffocating itself.
-There have been tragic cases of dogs passing this way.
-Build up the collar wearing time slowly and you’ll find the puppy will get used to it.
-Same goes for a harness.
+There have been tragic cases of this happening.
+Build up the collar-wearing time slowly, and you’ll find the puppy will get used to it.
+Do the same thing for a harness.

 How to train a puppy to walk on a lead

 Puppy lead training is one of the fundamental schooling blocks for your puppy.
 No matter where you live, if you plan to take your dog out, he or she will have to walk on a lead – and enjoy it!
-You can start once your puppy is comfortable wearing his or her collar.
-Begin with a long, soft and light lead.
-Pay attention to the size and weight of the hook connecting the lead to the collar.
-For a tiny puppy like my Chilli, you need a Chihuahua scaled sized hook.
-A big dog’s hook might frighten your little pup and it will be way too heavy.
+You can start doing this as soon as your puppy is comfortable wearing his or her collar.
+Begin with a long, soft and light lead, and pay attention to the size and weight of the hook connecting the lead to the collar.
+For a tiny puppy like my Chilli, you will need a Chihuahua-scaled sized hook.
+A big dog’s hook might frighten your little pup, plus it will be way too heavy.
 A light puppy lead will feel more floaty than a heavier one meaning your dog is less likely to feel it and be bothered by it.

 How to lead train a puppy:

-Begin indoors or in your garden (if you have one), basically in an environment your puppy is happy and comfortable in.
-You can clip the lead onto the puppy’s collar and leave it slack.
-See what the puppy does.
+Begin indoors or in your garden (if you have one), but basically in an environment your puppy is happy and comfortable in.
+Clip the lead onto the puppy’s collar and leave it slack, then see what the puppy does.
 How is he or she reacting?
 Try slowly taking a step, does he or she want to follow you?
-Maybe start walking away from puppy, will he or she follow?
-If he or she does follow you, great, no problem there.
-If the puppy doesn’t then find something that will entice it along.
-Maybe a ball, or toy or treat.
+Maybe start walking away from your puppy: does he or she follow?
+If so then great, no problem there.
+If not, then find something that will entice it along, maybe a ball, toy, or a treat.
 Be patient.
-Once the puppy lead walking goes well in their comfort zone, it’s time to take them beyond it.
-Perhaps walking out of your home or on the pavement.
-It can be scary for a pup to cross that threshold so again, find something that will entice him or her to follow you.
-Even if it’s smelly sausages, go for it!
-If there’s two of you try one person walking ahead and the other following with the puppy on the lead.
+Once the puppy lead walking is going well in their comfort zone, it’s time to take them beyond it.
+Walk your pup out of your home or on the pavement.
+It can be scary for a pup to cross that threshold so again, find something that will entice him or her to follow you, even if it’s smelly sausages, go for it!
+If there are two of you, try one person walking ahead and the other following with the puppy on the lead.
 You might see that your pup will naturally follow mum or dad ahead.
 And always reward with happy praise when your puppy does something right!
-You can slip in a treat or two aswell.
+You can slip in a treat or two as well.

 When to let your puppy off the lead?

-Lead walking is so important and equally so is giving your puppy the freedom to run but at the same time being able to call him or her back: dog recall training.
+Lead walking is so important, and equally so is giving your puppy the freedom to run.
+However you must be able to call him or her back: dog recall training.
 Before you let your puppy run free, practise dog recall at home.
-If it’s two of you, one of you can carry the puppy to one end of the room or corridor and the other can crouch down at the other end.
-Flinging your arms wide open call your puppy’s name plus the word come, so “Chilli, come!”.
-The first person let’s go fo the puppy just before you call and it will run to you.
+If it’s two of you, one of you can carry the puppy to one end of the room or corridor, and the other can crouch down at the other end.
+Flinging your arms wide open, call your puppy’s name plus the word “come”, so for example “Chilli, come!”.
+The first person should release the puppy just before you call, and he or she will run to you.
 Practise this regularly.
-If the pup doesn’t run to you immediately you need to move closer before trying again.
+If the pup doesn’t run to you immediately you may need to move closer before trying again.
 Maybe the distance was too much for the first time round.
-Have some treats, let your pup know you have them in your pocket.
+Have some treats, and let your pup know you have them to hand.

 Then you’ll just have to go for it.
 If you live in a city go to your local park.
 Be sure you walk far enough into the park so that the exits and any roads are far away.
 Then let your pup off the lead.
 Don’t underestimate the bond your puppy has with you – he or she doesn’t want to be too far away from you!
 Make it fun, play with him or her and always have treats in your pocket.

 There are so many tricks to teach your dog!
-I had no idea how much fun it is and Chilli absolutely loves it!
+I had no idea how much fun it could be, and Chilli absolutely loves it!
 Dogs are eager to show off what they can do.
 They like to impress and are proud of their achievements.
-Dogs like to be challenged and work at something.
-I was not really aware of that.
-Not to the full extent.
-Chilli has been trained for years by a private dog trainer and when it’s lesson time he bounces off the walls!
+Dogs also like to be challenged and to work at something, something I was not really aware of before.
+Chilli has been trained for years by a private dog trainer, and when it’s lesson time he bounces off the walls!
 There are also some cool group classes out there, you just need to look!